 In the last several years, interest in eCommerce subscriptions has skyrocketed.
 From emerging D2C brands to established companies, it seems that everyone is rolling out a subscription offering.
 In fact, the subscription eCommerce market is projected to reach $478 billion by 2025.

 A major driver of eCommerce subscriptions’ astronomical growth is the value they offer to both brands and their customers.
-Not only do they juice sales, they give shoppers back one of the most important resources of all — their time.
+Not only do they juice sales, but they also give shoppers back one of the most important resources of all — their time.

 Benefits of Subscriptions for Brands